 - h.2.6 Derecognition of financial liabilities The Company only derecognizes, financial liabilities when the obligations are paid, void or expired. - i.
-Derivatives Derivative contracts are signed by the company to mitigate the risks of changes in interest rates, exchange rates and the price of fuels.
+Derivatives - Derivative contracts are signed by the company to mitigate the risks of changes in interest rates, exchange rates and the price of fuels.

-The effects that arise as a product of changes in the fair value of this type of instruments are recorded in the Statement of Comprehensive Income, to the extent that they have been designated as a hedge instrument for accounting purposes and all the requirements set forth in IFRS to apply hedge accounting are met.
+The effects that arise as a result of changes in the fair value of these instruments at the date of the interim consolidated financial statements are recorded in the Statement of Comprehensive Income, to the extent that they have been designated as a hedging instrument for accounting purposes and all requirements to apply IFRS hedge accounting are met.